cyberrangecz/docs/docs/installation-guide/kypo-crp-deployment.md

         ssh -i <passwordless-ssh-key> <username>@<hostname>
         ```

-    2. Edit the following variable of an inventory.ini file using value obtained from the previous step.
+    2. Create and edit the following variable of an inventory.ini file using value obtained from the previous step.

         ```ini
         [kypo_head]